Zenran/BWT-Website/src/blog/2023-03-call-of-the-night-anime.md

 tags:
   - post
 image: /assets/blog/Call of the night.webp
-imageAlt: 'This is Call of the Night '
+imageAlt: 'Call of the Night '
 ---
 \#No_Spoiler_Review